-Reverse Launch - Light to Strong Winds
+Reverse Launch -Light to Strong Winds

-Lay out your MojoMAX as you would for the forward launch.
-However, this time face the wing, and attach the risers in the correct manner (half a turn in each riser, and crossed in the direction you want to turn).
-Now you can inflate the wing using the A-risers.
-In stronger winds, be prepared to take a few steps towards the glider as it inflates, this will take some of the energy from the wing and it will be less likely to over-fly you.
+Lay out your Freeride 2 as you would for the forward launch.
+However, this time face the wing, and attach the risers in the correct manor (half a turn in each riser, and crossed in the direction you want to turn).
+Now you can pull up the Freeride 2 by its A-risers.
+Once the wing is overhead, brake it gently, turn and launch.

+In stronger winds, be prepared to take a few steps towards the glider as it inflates.
+This will take some of the energy out of the glider and it will be less likely to over-fly you.
 Once stable and above your head apply progressive power and accelerate smoothly for a controlled take off.